Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 What penalties exist if I default on repayments for a subsidized education loan from SBI?

-Late EMI payments after the moratorium attract penalties (usually 2% per month) and may impact your credit score (CIBIL).
+Late EMI payments after the moratorium attract penalties and may impact your credit score.
+Contact SBI for current penalty rates.

 Does the subsidy cover any prepayment or foreclosure charges on SBI education loans?

 No. The subsidy only covers interest during the moratorium period.
-Foreclosure or prepayment is outside the subsidy benefits.
+Foreclosure or prepayment charges are outside the subsidy benefits.

 Can the interest subsidy be claimed for loans taken for studying abroad?